These 7 tips for meeting with your child’s school will help you get the best results for your child! Make sure you follow each one.

-Answer Guide for meeting you with child’s school
+Answer guide for meeting with your child’s school

 Download my FREE answer sheet that includes some notes on recommended best practice for each meeting question.
 The answer sheet will:

-- Keep all your meeting notes in one, typeable template
+- Keep all your meeting notes in one template

-- Refer to recommendation notes as you go through the meeting so you can better analyse responses
+- Refer to recommendations during the meeting so you can better analyse responses

-- Know how to identify approaches most useful for dyslexic students
+- Identify approaches most useful for dyslexic children